e-rabello/pokedex/README.md

 https://e-rabello.github.io/pokedex/

 My backend Pokédex-like API is functioning, and the frontend is currently retrieving all Pokémon from the database.
 I need to populate my database with more Pokémon and add additional details and information to each one.
-It's pretty okay i guess, at least for now...
+It's pretty okay, I guess, at least for now...